 - The police: 111 Fairfax St, Berkeley Springs, West Virginia 25411

 - The clerk of court: 202 Fairfax Street, Suite 100, Berkeley, West Virginia 25411

 If the idea of going through state departments is not to your liking, it is also possible to avail information on Morgan County arrests and warrants through a private establishment.
-Simply fill the form you see on this page to connect with a third party database.
+Fill in the form you see on this page to connect with a third-party database.